occludedarp/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+  Express routing allows us to split up group of request handlers so that we can map incoming requests based on the Url used and the request method.
+Express middleware provides methods that enable us to selectively choose where and when unique data curation or modification occurs in the sequence of the server code

 - [ ] Describe Middleware?
+  Express middleware provides access to parameters(req, res) and methods(next) so we can selectively choose where, when and how unique data curation, modification or validation occurs within a specific sequence of the server code.

 - [ ] Describe a Resource?
+  The data on the server that is accessed by clients.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status code after the promise has resolved.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by grouping request handlers into a separated file when implementing express router for a group of request handlers with identical endpoints.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.